HibberdLab/transrate/_src/installation.md

 You can get older versions from [BinTray](https://bintray.com/blahah/generic/transrate).

 To install, download the package for your operating system, unpack it, and add the unpacked directory to your `PATH`.

+**Notes:**
-Because Transrate comes packaged with its binary dependencies, you must keep the directory structure of the package intact.
-Note that Transrate does not include BLAST+.
+1. Because Transrate comes packaged with its binary dependencies, you must keep the directory structure of the package intact.
+2. Transrate does not include BLAST+.
 If you want to use the reference-based metrics, you'll need to install BLAST+ yourself.

 ## Advanced installation